 Fun facts about Ireland: language and geography

-The full name of the country is Ireland, Republic of Ireland or Eire
+The full name of the country of Ireland is Ireland, Republic of Ireland or Eire.

 The country has 2 official languages: these languages are Gaelic (aka Irish) and English.

-The most common language in the country and the one you will hear most often if you come to visit is English.
-However, the first language of the country is Irish and all street signs are in double language.
+English is the most common language in the country and the one you will hear most often if you come on vacation here.

 Irish children learn both Irish and English in school and, in some areas of the country Irish is still widely spoke: these areas are called Gaeltacht.